Drumshanbo Gunpowder Irish Gin approached us to design a gin tray for Ashford Castle that would be used to serve their gin experience.

-The design allowed the waiter to carry the entire meal AND a pint in one hand with a perfect balance.
+The design allowed the waiter to carry the entire meal AND a pint in one hand with perfect balance.

-We had a pleasure of working on the designs for the 2015 Vodafone DIT Fashion Show.
-The initial design was done for the "Student Design Competition" and was a combination of faces from different cultures, races and genders showing the diversity of the theme.
+We had the pleasure of working on the designs for the 2015 Vodafone DIT Fashion Show.
+The initial design was done for the "Student Design Competition" and was a combination of faces from different cultures, races and genders, exploring the theme of “Cultural Fusion: Breaking Boundaries of Tradition”.

-The main poster won "Best Poster" at both the DIT Societies awards and the national BICS awards.
+The main poster won "Best Poster" at both the DIT Societies awards and the National BICS awards.

 The whole process was a long term investment as the wooden part of the menus are durable and long-lasting which means that the food section can change all the time without need of constant re-design.
 The menus are now used by The Draft House as part of their social media campaigns promoting their food and craft beers.